-Unfortunately, health insurance benefits are typically non-negotiable, as home health agencies have contracts with health insurance companies and can’t change costs or amount of coverage on a case-by-case basis.
+Unfortunately, health insurance benefits are usually non-negotiable, as employers have contracts with health insurance companies and can’t change costs or amounts of coverage on a case-by-case basis.

 Not a Cheap Rate?
 Negotiate!

-However, you can ask for a higher hourly or pay-per-visit wage to compensate for expensive or poor health insurance coverage!!
+However, you can ask for a higher hourly or pay-per-visit wage to compensate for expensive or subpar health insurance coverage!!

-The 2 most common wages structures in home health are pay per visit and pay per hour.
+The two most common wage structures in home health are pay-per-visit and pay-per-hour.

 - You typically earn more for OASIS Start of Care visits and evaluation visits than for routine and discharge visits

-– You may not receive compensation for driving, completing paperwork, calling doctors, and other admin.
-Although you may be able to request compensation for special circumstances (Such as a patient who lives significantly farther away.
+- You may not receive compensation for non-billable tasks.
+These include driving, completing paperwork, calling doctors, and other administrative tasks.
+Sometimes, you can request compensation for special circumstances—such as a patient who lives significantly farther away.
 Or if you needed to spend a lot of time speaking with the patient’s medical team.
-Ask about these special circumstances)
+Ask about these special circumstances.

-– You may instead receive a flat rate for these essential admin and driving.
-Again, ask.
+- You may instead receive a flat rate for these non-billable tasks.

-– You typically start the clock when you leave your house.
-Then end the clock when you return back home (clocking out when you take a lunch break).
+- You start the clock when you leave your house.
+Then end the clock when you return back home (usually clocking out during breaks).